Gameckh/CollaborativeDemo_FrontEnd/README.md

 This tutorial will utilize a straightforward framework to elucidate the roles of SpreadJS and GCExcel in the entire collaborative editing scenario.
 The front-end relies on React, the back-end is based on SpringBoot, and data interaction is facilitated via WebSocket.

-This project pertains to the front-end segment.
-For the back-end segment, please refer to:
+This project pertains to the front-end part.
+For the back-end part, please refer to:
 [CollaborativeDemo_BackEnd](https://github.com/Gameckh/CollaborativeDemo_BackEnd)

 ## Environment Setup